 As early as possible

-- Contact the Executor as soon as you can, to enable him/her to start the process of obtaining probate if necessary.
-The Executor is usually nominated in the Will.
+- Contact the executor as soon as you can, to enable him/her to start the process of obtaining probate if necessary.
+The executor is usually nominated in the Will.

-- If there is no Will, decide who will apply to administer the deceased’s affairs and apply for ‘letters of administration’ if necessary.
+- If there is no will, decide who will apply to administer the deceased’s affairs and apply for ‘letters of administration’ if necessary.

 Documents you will need in the first few days

-You will need to gather together the following documents as soon as possible, to enable the registration of the death and to start funeral arrangements.
+Gather together the following documents as soon as possible, to enable the registration of the death and to start funeral arrangements.